accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Thief-Most-Creative.md

 ---
 author: Bovan.9481
 editor: berdandy
-title: Accessibility Contest - Thief Most Creative
+title: Thief - Creative
 tags: thief support specter hsac
 spec: specter
+tagline: Hardstuck Accessibility Challenge
 ---

 There is a lot to talk about but I'll do my best to keep it short.